null-syntax/tableTwo/README.md

 passing a url to the variable 'options.jsonurl'.

 Currently the tableTwo plugin automatically parses headers for individual columns and expects to recieve a standard json array containing objects.

+#mobileCondensedView

+tableTwo supports hiding of some columns based screensize.
+This can be achieved by setting the value 'mobileCondensedView' to true.

+When this is applied a popover menu will be added to the top corner of the table allowing users to hide or show columns when required.

+some columns can be set to auto remain when loading data on a mobile device.
+This is done using the option 'mobileDefaultColumns'.

+column headers should be passed to this array in the format:

+    mobileDefaultColumns: ["example1","example2"],

 #columnTypes